microsoft/ignite-learning-paths/apps/apps30/README.md

-# Adding Cool Features to Your Application via Cloud Services
+# APPS30 Modernizing Your Application with Containers